naturalis/naturalis-galaxy-tutorials/create_account/README.md

-# How to create an account for the galaxy platform hosted by Naturalis
+# Create an account for galaxy platform hosted by Naturalis